DMDD-DBDev/DMDD_DBDEV_Final_Project/README.md

     * _**ORDER_MANAGER_DML.sql**_ under ORDER_MANAGER
     * _**BUSINESS_ANALYST_VIEWS.sql**_ under BUSINESS_ANALYST (To view the views for analysis)

-* Login as different users to access respective views
+* Login as different users to execute the respective procedures to insert data and access views.